rezanid/PSDataverse/README.md

 }
 ```
 # How to use
-The first thing to do is to connect to your Dataverse environment `Connect-Dataverse` cmdlet.
-Currently there are two ways that you can connect, using a Client ID (aka Application ID) and a Client Password or using a Client ID and a certificate that you have installed in OS's certificate store.
+The first thing to do is to connect to your Dataverse environment using `Connect-Dataverse` cmdlet.
+Currently there are three ways that you can connect:
+* Using a Client ID (aka Application ID) and a Client Password
+* Using a Client ID and a certificate that you have installed in OS's certificate store
+* Using a device authentication flow (interactive login)

+## Connecting to Dataverse

 **Example 1 - Connecting to Dataverse using a client ID and a client certificate installed in certificate store.**
 ```powershell